-Over the past year, cyber security experts and analysts have been warning businesses and individuals about the growing threat of ransomware.
+Over the past year, cybersecurity experts and analysts have been warning businesses and individuals about the growing threat of ransomware.
 Ransomware is a type of malicious software designed to block access to a computer system and data until a sum of money is paid (usually in bitcoin).
-On Friday May 12, all the doomsday predictions of crippling global cyber fraud became a rather frightening reality, as ransomware dubbed ‘WannaCry’ infected 114 000 Windows machines in just 24 hours.
+On Friday, May 12 2017, all the doomsday predictions of crippling global cyber fraud became a rather frightening reality, as ransomware dubbed ‘WannaCry’ infected 114 000 Windows machines in just 24 hours.
 The attack quickly spread to over 150 countries, affecting hospitals, interior ministries and major corporations – with hackers demanding US$300 in bitcoin per machine, to unlock encrypted data.

 In reality, guarding against ransomware is both straightforward and relatively inexpensive.
 It does require, however, partnering with an Internet provider who will take a consultative (as opposed to purely transactional) approach to your business.
 The right partner will understand both your needs and risks as a business, and then provide solutions that protect your data from day one.